Let's dig into the difference between influencer gifting and paid collaborations?

 According to Instagram themselves, brands should “clearly” disclose gifted partnerships.
 Many creators will outright say they were gifted a product in their post captions.
 Others might tag the brand and use a #gifted hashtag.
 TikTok's branded content policy outlines similar rules.

 Remember that it’s up to you to establish these requirements with creators.
-This is why brands should find influencers that already know the rules for promoting products.
+This is why brands should find influencers who already know the rules for promoting products.

 Note on Affiliate Links: You might be tempted to provide influencers an affiliate link or promo code along with free product for their followers to take advantage of.
 Still, you must disclose this sort of partnership as well.
 Consumers must be aware that although products were given for free – if they make a purchase, the influencer will be making a profit.